-On April 5, 2021, we announced the successful completion of the safety run-in of Stage 2 of the Phase 2 clinical study.
+The safety run-in of Stage 2 of the Phase 2 clinical study was successfully completed, and the preliminary data was presented at the 2021 ASH Annual Meeting.
 In the safety run-in of the triple combination, six evaluable patients were treated with the combination of prexigebersen, decitabine and venetoclax.
 These patients included four relapsed/refractory AML patients, and two newly diagnosed AML patients.
-In the preliminary safety data review, five of the patients (83%) responded to treatment, including four (67%) achieving CR and one (17%) achieving CRi.
-Recent publications provide that CR rates to combination treatment with decitabine and venetoclax (but without prexigebersen) are 42 to 52% for relapsed/refractory AML patients and 0 to 39% for relapsed/refractory secondary AML patients.
+Five patients (83%) responded to treatment, including four (67%) achieving CR and one (17%) achieving CRi.
+Recent publications provide that response (CR + CRi) rates to combination treatment with decitabine and venetoclax (but without prexigebersen) are 42 to 52% for relapsed/refractory AML patients and 0 to 39% for relapsed/refractory secondary AML patients.
 Response rates to frontline treatment with decitabine and venetoclax (but without prexigebersen) are 62 to 71% for newly diagnosed AML patients.
-These preliminary data, presented at the 2021 American Society of Hematology Annual Meeting, showed the treatment was well-tolerated and there were no dose limiting toxicities attributed to prexigebersen.
+These preliminary data showed the treatment was well-tolerated and there were no dose limiting toxicities attributed to prexigebersen.
 Three patients remained on treatment for more than one cycle.